albinberg/Tutorials-Chalmers-Programming/git.md

      (Here, ed25519 is the algorithm used to generate a personal SSH key.)

-   - Press `Enter` to accept the default location, and optionally set a passphrase for extra security.
+   - Press `Enter` to accept the default location, and set a passphrase for extra security.

 2. **Add the SSH Key to GitHub**:
    - Open the key file by running `cat ~/.ssh/id_ed25519.pub` in **Terminal** (or **Git Bash** for Windows users) to display the SSH public key.
+   - Copy the whole row given as output when running the command above.
    - Log in to GitHub, go to **Settings** > **SSH and GPG keys** > **New SSH key**.
    - Paste the key into the **Key** field and give it a descriptive title like "My Laptop".
    - [GitHub's guide on SSH setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) provides more details.